Electric Cinema, Notting Hill: History

-In the late 1960s the venue changed its to the Electric Cinema Club, showing mostly independent and avant garde films.
+In the late 1960s the venue changed its name to the Electric Cinema Club, showing mostly independent and avant garde films.
 In 1984 the then-owners Mainline Pictures proposed to turn the venue into an antiques market; a petition against these plans reached over 10,000 signatures, including those of Audrey Hepburn and Anthony Hopkins.

 Thereafter it opened and closed several times without finding commercial success.
 In 1992 it went into voluntary receivership and tried to find a buyer.
-In July 1993 Paul Bucknor assembled a consortium including Choice FM and The Voice that moved in, with the aim of promoting black film effectively making it the first black owned cinema in the UK.
+In July 1993 Paul Bucknor assembled a consortium including Choice FM and The Voice that moved in, with the aim of promoting black film effectively making it the first black-owned cinema in the UK.
 They were said to have paid almost £1 million to prepare the building for the Notting Hill Carnival in August 1993.

 Modern era and revival

 In the late 1990s the site was acquired by local property developer, European Estates and architects, Gebler Tooth.
 Four years of planning followed in which Gebler Tooth developed the plan that would re-establish the commercial viability of the theatre.
-The critical element was acquiring the shop next door which would provide space for upgraded WCs, air conditioning plant and a restaurant.
+The critical element was acquiring the shop next door which would provide space for upgraded toilets, an air conditioning plant and restaurant.

 In 2000 the site was acquired by its current owner, the retail entrepreneur Peter Simon, who at the beginning of his career had traded from a market stall outside.
 Simon invested £5m in the restoration of the Edwardian façade and interior before leasing the site to Soho House.

 It is a Grade II* Listed building.
 On 9 June 2012, the building was evacuated due to a fire, and remained closed until it reopened on 3 December 2012.